net-daemon/docs/docs/api/api.md

 # NetDaemon API

 The netdaemon API is used to access Home Assistant features.
-The version 2 (current) is based on System.Reactive API.
-V1 of the API will be eventually deprecated and async features will be moved into V2.
-New users should always use V2.
-The internals of the V2 API is using async/await but for the user the async implementation is event based to fit the System.Reactive modell better.
-For users of the V1, remove all async code when migrating!
+The version 2 is based on System.Reactive API.

 ## Schedulers

 System.Reactive contains scheduling.
 We strongly suggesst using the built-in to make sure errors are logged and your automations works as expected.

-### Migrating to V2 from V1

 #### Add new reference to your dev project file